SerenityOS/serenity/Base/usr/share/man/man7/man.md

 ### Organization

-Each SerenityOS manual page is a Markdown (.md) file under [`/usr/share/man`](/usr/share/man).
+Each SilkOS manual page is a Markdown (.md) file under [`/usr/share/man`](/usr/share/man).
 The [main sections](#sections) live in the subdirectories `man1` through `man8`.
 Subsections are found within these directories.

 #### Sections

-The SerenityOS manual is split into the following _sections_, or _chapters_:
+The SilkOS manual is split into the following _sections_, or _chapters_:

 1. User Programs - manuals for regular user applications and utilities
-2. System Calls - SerenityOS system call interface documentation
+2. System Calls - SilkOS system call interface documentation
-3. Library Functions - SerenityOS C library function documentation
+3. Library Functions - SilkOS C library function documentation
-4. Special Files - documentation for pseudo-files of the SerenityOS virtual file system
+4. Special Files - documentation for pseudo-files of the SilkOS virtual file system
-5. File Formats - documentation for SerenityOS-specific file formats
+5. File Formats - documentation for SilkOS-specific file formats
-6. Games - manuals for SerenityOS games
+6. Games - manuals for SilkOS games
 7. Miscellanea - various documentation that fits in no other category
 8. Sysadmin Tools - manuals for services and utilities intended for system administration